-Denver Health believes that everyone should vote and be active in politics, but you may not support a candidate or ballot issue in any of the following ways:
+Denver Health believes that everyone should be an engaged citizen.
+We encourage all eligible individuals to vote and exercise that right.
+However, you may not support a candidate, ballot issue or potential or current legislation in any of the following ways:

-- Implying you speak on behalf of Denver Health; - Including the cost of a donation, a fund-raiser, a dinner, or any other transaction as an expense; - Using or permitting the use of Denver Health space, assets, or employees for campaigning purposes; or - Using Denver Health's email system to express personal political views.
+- · Implying you speak on behalf of Denver Health; - Including the cost of a donation, a fund-raiser, a dinner, or any other transaction as an expense; - Using or permitting the use of Denver Health space, assets, logo, or team members for political campaigning or lobbying; or - Using Denver Health's email system to express personal political views.